Entries from February 2008 ↓

-A: Fortunately, you have plenty of time to prepare.
-The best time to start training your kids to take timed essays is during 9th and 10th grades, followed by weekly practice in 11th grade.
+A: Fortunately, you have plenty of time to start preparing for SAT essays.
+The best time to start training your kids in the art of timed writing is during 9th and 10th grades, followed by weekly practice in 11th grade.

 There’s a good reason for not putting off teaching this important skill till the last minute.
 Continue reading →

 February 25th, 2008 — Books and Reading, Interviews

 Nancy I. Sanders is a prolific writer who, we’re thrilled to announce, has developed a fabulous primary-level writing curriculum for us.
 Hurrah!
 We’re on pins and needles as we enter the final stretch of last-minute editing, page layout, and cover design in preparation for an April release of the first in the series: WriteShop Primary Book A. It’s just so exciting!
 And the timing couldn’t be better, as it coincides with Nancy’s Virtual Book Tour.
 When we discovered she was hosting her blog tour, we just knew we had to invite her for a visit.
 So without further ado, let’s meet Nancy!
 Continue reading →

 February 24th, 2008 — Interviews